 It’s particularly tricky to pick the best size with WordPress, where we’re not always sure what image sizes we’ll be working with.
 That’s because, when a user uploads an image to WordPress, their site creates multiple versions of that image with different sizes and cropping.
 Typically, these are the original ‘full’ size, and ‘large’ (1024x1024px), ‘medium_large’ (768px, cropped), ‘medium’ (300x300px) and ‘thumbnail’ (150x150px) versions.
 But these default sizes are often altered by WordPress theme or plugin code, and by server configuration – and frequently, some might be too large for general use.

 Because we need to make sure that the first og:image is suitable as a general default for as many platforms as possible, the Yoast SEO plugin evaluates post content, spots all of the images, and tries to pick the best size for each post.
 To get this right, we’ve evaluated the maximum file sizes and dimensions of a number of platforms, and we’ve set some automatic restrictions in the plugin.

-- When the ‘full’ size image is over 2mb file size, and/or over 2000 pixels on either axis, we’ll try and fall back to a smaller standard WordPress image size (or to scan the post content for an alternative).
+- When the ‘full’ size image is over 2mb and/or over 2000 pixels on either axis, we’ll try and fall back to a smaller standard WordPress image size.
+Or scan the post content for an alternative.